 How to Use Cold Calling for B2B Lead Generation in 2024

 If you’ve been around for a minute, you’ve probably heard the wide-open declaration of death on a number of business topics, particularly those related to customer lead generation.
-From search engine optimization to emails, sales funnels, entire megalith platforms, and age-old tactics—everything’s been dead and resurrected more passionately than zombies in movies.
+From search engine optimization to finding cold leads, sales funnels, entire megalith platforms, and age-old tactics—everything’s been dead and resurrected more passionately than zombies in movies.

 You know the narrative, you’ve seen it a billion times before: